-Technical education is in a constant state of change, and we all must constantly strive to improve our knowledge and skills.
+since technical education is in a constant state of change, we all must constantly strive to improve our knowledge and skills.
 The faculty and staff at Swainsboro Technical College strive to provide quality training that is relevant to the industrial society in which we live.
 As the economy becomes increasingly globalized and more competitive, the upgraded facilities and curriculum at Swainsboro Technical College will provide the education and training that are required to compete in the global market.

 Also, with the federal financial aid programs and HOPE that are available, there are very few costs incurred by our students.
-We pledge to maintain state-of-the-art equipment, as well as curriculum, to help you improve your employability by providing the best in technical, skilled, and adult education at Swainsboro Technical College.
+We offer an excellent curriculum and maintain state-of-theart equipment to help students prepare for the job market.
 We are hopeful that it will be your decision to become a part of the Swainsboro Technical College family and that the education and experience you gain while at Swainsboro Technical College will lead to your personal happiness and fulfillment.